-DURATION OF APPROVAL Subject to PZJA approval, the application proposes the TAE be set for a two year period.
+DURATION OF APPROVAL Subject to PZJA approval, the application proposes the TAE be set for a three year period.

 You are invited to comment upon the class of proposed future acts outlined above.
-Due to the delayed process to determine the TAE, pease provide any comments on the proposed management action by close of business on 12 February 2019.
+Please provide any comments on the proposed management action by close of business on 16 October 2023.